 Five Key Tools for Municipal Water and Sewer Workers

 The job of a municipal water and sewer worker is not easy.
 Accessing those water and sewer systems takes a lot of grit and elbow grease.
-While these jobs are not the most glamorous or cushy, they do provide a significant service to the community without which access to clean water would be limited.
-Getting dirty may be part of the job, but there are ways to reduce the dirt and the labor in order to make the job a little easier on the worker.
-The following are five key tools to help make a municipal water and sewer workers life a little less complicated.
+While these jobs are not the most glamorous or cushy, they provide a significant service to the community—without them, access to clean water would be limited.
+Getting dirty may be part of the job, but there are ways to reduce the dirt and the labor to make the job a little easier on the worker.
+The following are five key tools to help make a municipal water and sewer worker’s life a little less complicated.

 Manhole Cover Lifter